Nana Astar Deviluke: In To Love Ru

 As the daughter of King Gid and Queen Sephie of Deviluke, an alien planet far distant from Earth, Nana is an alien princess who holds the title of "Second Princess of Deviluke" as a member of Deviluke's royal family, she being the younger sister of Lala Satalin Deviluke and the older twin sister of Momo Belia Deviluke.
 At some point in time before the series' events, Nana travels across the galaxy and meets tons of animal species from different alien worlds, befriending all of them, thanks to her ability to communicate with animals, and then collecting them into an alien device called which has the appearance of a mobile phone, but it is able to summon animals from a virtual space within it.

 Nana, alongside Momo, makes her first appearance in the 97th chapter of the To Love Ru manga, in which the twins arrive on Earth and transport basically the entire cast of the manga into a RPG world inside Trouble Quest, a virtual reality game programmed by Nana and Momo and that they use to determine whether Rito Yuki is worthy of being engaged to Lala or not.
 In the end, after everyone exits Trouble Quest, the twins apologize to Lala for all the problems they caused before returning to Deviluke.
 A few chapters later, Nana and Momo flee from Deviluke in an attempt to avoid their studies.
 The twins escape to Earth, where they teleport naked to Rito's bathroom at the exact moment he was there, and Nana consequently beats him up for seeing her and her sister undressed.
-Zastin then shows up and, instructed by the Nana and Momo's father to bring them home, chases them to a bridge where they use their D-Dials to summon various dangerous animals and plants to attack Zastin.
+Zastin then shows up and, instructed by Nana and Momo's father to bring them home, chases them to a bridge where they use their D-Dials to summon various dangerous animals and plants to attack Zastin.
 In the end, the twins defeat Zastin and convince their father that they are going to stay on Earth with Lala.

 During Nana and Momo's stay at the Yuki household, they create their own house in the attic by remodeling it using space distortion technology; they also take care of all their necessities to avoid disturbing Rito's younger sister, Mikan Yuki, for cooking, cleaning, and other needs.
 Unlike the other female characters in To Love Ru, who are all in love with Rito, Nana seems to be the least attracted to him.
 However, she unconsciously develops affectionate feelings for Rito throughout the series, although she consciously dislikes him and thinks of him as nothing more than a pervert.
 As a result of her suppression of emotions, Nana often dreams of Rito advancing sexually towards her, to which she reacts by shouting "You beast!" in her sleep.
 At the end of the series, in an attempt to confess his love for his classmate and longtime crush Haruna Sairenji, Rito fails and, instead, his confession is accidentally directed to Nana and three other girls: Yui Kotegawa, Run Elise Jewelria, and Ryouko Mikado.